yowainwright/developer-ci-benefits/docs/13-basic-doc-tooling.md

 Templates that are placed within a `.github` folder.
 Each template is automatically presented based Github interactions.

 - **CONTRIBUTING:** the CONTRIBUTING template is an auto-reply markdown template that provide repository contributing context by referencing CODE OF CONTENT and maybe guidelines to successful contribution
-- **ISSUE_TEMPLATE:* the ISSUE template is an auto-reply markdown template that appears after a developer sumbits an issue
+- **ISSUE_TEMPLATE:* the ISSUE template is an auto-reply markdown template that appears after a developer submits an issue
 - **PULL_REQUEST_TEMPLATE:** the PULL REQUEST TEMPLATE is an auto-reply markdown template that appears when a developer submits a pull request

 ### Reference Materials